 All backends but the directory backend have some kind of optimized image storage format.

-This is used by LXD to make container creation near instantaneous by simply cloning a pre-made
+This is used by LXD to make instance creation near instantaneous by simply cloning a pre-made

 image volume rather than unpack the image tarball from scratch.